“You can hold yourself back from the sufferings of the world … but perhaps this very holding back is the one suffering you could avoid.” – Franz Kafka

 Why am I pushing him away?
 It’s more complicated than a fear of rejection.
 It’s like I love him too much.
 He’s my favourite person in the world.
 The stakes are too high.

 I didn’t.
 I knew parenting would be rewarding and challenging.
 I didn’t know it would be everything – like the life I had before, except now in 3-D, with the vanishing point always in sight.

 Like the three-inch-long shoes he wore in his first year, now sitting on a shelf in his bedroom.
 I see those shoes and think “he’ll never be that age again.”

 Every week is like that.
 The hand that now fits into your palm, where once it could barely fit around your index finger.
 The careening walk that was once a spider-crawl.
 The perfect pronunciation of “tomato” that means you’ll never again hear him say “minyamo”.

 The cost of every new joy is exactly the loss of an older one.

 These losses happen quickly and they are not trivial or sentimental.
 If you’re paying attention, there’s nothing more real.

-The most honest line I’ve heard to describe how meditation changes people, or at least how meditation has changed me, is: “Hurt more, suffer less.”
-Things go through more quickly, because there’s less blocking and protecting.
+The most honest line I’ve heard to describe how meditation changes people – or at least how meditation has changed me – is: “Feel more, suffer less.”
+Emotions move through more quickly, because there’s less blocking and protecting.
 But they also hurt more, because … there’s less blocking and protecting.
 That’s what happens when you let life in.

-Fortunately, the same dynamic applies to the sweetness of everyday pleasures.
+Fortunately, this dynamic also applies to the sweetness of everyday pleasures.